din/compose/README.md

 `LazyComponent` is a `struct` that accepts the component you wish to make lazy as a generic parameter.

 Components can be quite heavy and might include a lot of nested components under them.
-Creating all of them as just properties on your view could sometimes lead to some performance overhead. `LazyComponent` can be used in order to avoid creating the whole component tree right away–the component will be created once it is accessed by the view and the component will be destroyed on disappearance automatically.
+Creating all of them as just properties on your view could sometimes lead to some performance overhead. `LazyComponent` can be used in order to avoid creating the whole component tree right away—the component will be created once it is accessed by the view, and the component will be destroyed on disappearance automatically.

 ```swift
 // Profile.swift